itaysk/trivy/docs/docs/configuration/db.md

 $ trivy image --db-repository registry.gitlab.com/gitlab-org/security-products/dependencies/trivy-db
 ```

 The `--db-repository` flag accepts multiple values, which can be used to specify multiple alternative repository locations.
 In case of failure, Trivy will fall back to alternative registries in the order specified.
+An attempt to download from the next repository is only made if a temporary error is received (e.g. status 429 or 5xx).

 ```
 $ trivy image --db-repository ,my.registry.local/trivy-db,registry.gitlab.com/gitlab-org/security-products/dependencies/trivy-d